 Dr. Beth Firestein Offers All Types Of Counseling Services

 Dr. Beth Firestein provides individual, couple, group, and family counseling.
-Counseling and psychotherapy helps individuals and family members learn about themselves and one another, overcome the negative impact of past life events, and develop a vision for the future that meets their individual and family needs.
+Counseling psychology helps individuals and family members learn about themselves and one another, overcome the negative impact of past life events, and develop a vision for the future that meets their individual and family needs.
 Dr. Beth assists clients from a broad range of geographic areas in the region.
-These include Northern Colorado, Boulder, Denver, Wyoming, and Nebraska.
+These include Loveland, Greeley, and Fort Collins in Northern Colorado, as well as Boulder, Denver, Wyoming, and Nebraska.
 Some services are available via telephone, but email counseling is not available.

 For most people, seeking counseling is a difficult and courageous step toward managing the unmanageable in their lives.
 We tend to think of ourselves as independent, resourceful and able to handle the challenges life brings without outside assistance.
 An individual usually seeks therapy after trying to use their own knowledge and skills to solve the problem and these efforts haven’t been successful.
 Sometimes it is easier and more effective to enlist the help of someone outside of the situation to help sort through the options and create workable solutions.